bhakes/bhakes.github.io/_posts/2019-08-22-design-patterns-facade.md

 ## Code Sample

 The following code sample is a handy little Facade pattern for accessing and manipulating `UserDefaults`.
+This was source from [this repository](https://github.com/ochococo/Design-Patterns-In-Swift/blob/master/source/structural/facade.swift).

 ```swift
 /*: